NCEAS/eml/docs/eml-semantic-annotations-primer.md

 tbd, links to sections here.

 ## Introduction
-The purpose of this primer is to provide a gentle introduction to how semantic annotations are structured in EML documents.
+The purpose of this primer is to provide an introduction to how semantic annotations are structured in EML documents.
 It is expected that you have some familiarity with the EML schema prior to reading this document.
 If you want to read more about the Resource Description Framework (RDF) data model, graphs or the semantic web, there is supplemental material at the bottom of this primer.